Red Dye Allergy Foods To Avoid 102336860

 Red Dye Foods To Avoid

-Allergic Reactions and Migraines
+Allergic Reactions and Symptoms

-Behavioural Effects, Especially in Children
+Hyperactivity and ADHD Concerns, Especially in Children

 Candies, sodas, packaged snacks, dairy products, and breakfast cereals are some examples of food sources that may contain Red Dye 40.